 - Also make sure there isn't any poison ivy, poison oak, or other dangerous plants intertwining with the grape leaves.

 - Avoid dirty leaves or leaves with holes in them.
-There are always plenty of leaves without bird poop on them, so just walk right past those icky ones.

 - If you're under 18, ask for a parent's help.

-- The bottom line is that you should use common sense when choosing a safe place to forage and you should avoid doing anything dangerous.
+- The bottom line is that you should use common sense when choosing a safe and legal place to forage and you should avoid doing anything dangerous.
 When in doubt, just buy a jar of grape leaves from the market.
 And again, please do find an experienced forager to show you the ropes.
 This list of safety concerns might not be exhaustive, and a truly experienced forager can give you the safest possible experience.

 how to tell whether it's a grape leaf